Skip to main content

 Basket overview

 The basket is your fallback for all POS operations.
-POS' main purpose is sales, and the basket always represents your current order.
+The main purpose of POS is sales, and the basket will always reflect your current order.
 Here is an example with some items added to the basket:

 IPad Pro screen